Depression And Sex: How Depression Affects Your Sex Life

 Ways That Depression Affects Sex

 Depression can make you feel as though you are not good enough for anyone, including your partner.
 When you are afraid that you will not be satisfied during sexual relations, it can make you feel as though you want to avoid the experience entirely.
 When you do have sex, having low sexual self-esteem can make you less likely to enjoy the experience or help your partner achieve satisfaction.
+Your mind tends to focus on questions about your proficiency instead of being "In the moment".
 Your partner may be able to help you in this if you communicate well together and your partner can reassure you of your ability to satisfy them in this way.

 Feeling Sexually Distant

 Often depression makes you feel emotional and even physically cut off from those you love.
 The same is true of personal relationships where sex is involved.
 If you are feeling cut off from your partner, you may be feeling sexually distant.
 This means that you may not be able to feel as though you and your partner are on the same page sexually.
 It can also mean that your mind is so absorbed in depression that you are unable to feel sexual desire for your partner, or any other feelings other than sadness or feeling overwhelmed.

 Communication is key in any relationship, and you must communicate with your partner about your sex life and sexual health.
 Depression can often make you feel anxious about communicating with your partner.
 Your depression will convince you that your partner will never understand what you are going through or what your needs are.
 You must overcome this anxiety to talk to your partner about how you are feeling about sex so that you can work together to overcome it.